pwdel/appletwittersentiment/README.md

 > What right do we have to say that our model actually describes the desires of our customers?

+* Linear Regression Assumptions

+* What is the sentiment really positive about?

+* Even supposudly golden samples can have irregularities, after all this is all originally human input.
+Therefore, additional cleaning using uniques needs to be done.

+* Size of data - as we reduced down from golden samples and non-neutral samples

+Interesting Learnings within this section:

+One interesting part of NLP that I learned through this assignment is that within this specific domain, there are already thousands of pre-trained models to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation, in 100+ human languages.
+This domain has a wide amount of research work pre-completed, and these pretrained models can be found at [Python Transformers](https://pypi.org/project/transformers/).
+Transformers integrates with PyTorch and Tensorflow and has ready-made API's.

 ## Issues or Flagged Items for Future Improvement